Sustaingineeringubc/Monitoring-System/README.md

-# Monitoring-System

-# Project Title
+# Horus Monitoring

 A remote monitoring system

-One Paragraph of project description goes here
+UBC Sustaingineering is working in partnership with ENICALSA (Renewable solutions company in Nicaragua) to design and develop a 3G-network monitoring system for solar water pumps.

+ Horus an electron based desktop application (MacOS, Windows, Linux) aims to facilitate the monitoring and data collection for the 30 currently installed solar panels in Nicargua.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites